-The Company is an iron ore exploration and development company with properties located in the heart of Canada's premier iron ore mining district, the Labrador Trough.
+The Company, through its wholly-owned subsidiary Champion Iron Mines Limited ("Champion"), is an iron ore exploration and development company with properties located in the heart of Canada's premier iron ore mining district, the Labrador Trough.

-The Company is a reporting issuer in Ontario, Alberta, British Columbia, Saskatchewan, Manitoba, New Brunswick, Prince Edward Island, Newfoundland and Nova Scotia and its common shares are listed for trading on the Australian Stock Exchange and the Toronto Stock Exchange under the symbol CIA.
+The Company is a reporting issuer in Ontario, Alberta, British Columbia, Saskatchewan, Manitoba, New Brunswick, Prince Edward Island, Newfoundland and Nova Scotia and its Ordinary Shares are listed for trading on the Australian Stock Exchange and the Toronto Stock Exchange under the symbol CIA.